amazon-connect/amazon-connect-streams/Documentation.md

 ```
 Subscribes a callback that starts whenever the currently selected contact on the CCP changes.
 The callback is called when the contact changes in the UI (i.e. via `click` events) or via `connect.core.viewContact()`.
+The callback will also be called once when a voice contact is accepted, and another time when it is connected.
+And for chat and task contacts, it will be called only when accepted.

 ### `connect.core.onAuthFail()`
 ```js